skinos7/doc/com/land/auth.md

-                                                                            "disable", disable the key tok when login "enable", generate the key tok when system boot string , the key tok need match when login "key_modify":"key need modify at first login",          // [ "disable", "enable" ] "disable", no to prompt
+                                                                            "disable", disable the key tok when login "enable", generate the key tok when system boot string , the key tok need match when login "key_check":"key need strength",                        // [ "disable", "enable" ], "enable" will check the key strength
-                                                                            "enable", prompt to change password when key is default
-            "key_check":"key need strength",                        // [ "disable", "enable" ], "enable" will check the key strength
             "key_failed_time":"Number of consecutive failures",     // [ number ], be greater than zero will work "key_failed_wait":"failures to block",                  // [ number ], the unit is second, delay second when consecutive login failures reach key_failed_time